Mattdozie/Mattdozie/README.md

 #### ## Professional Experience
 **NHS Business Services Authority - Prescription Services (_October 2023 - Present_)**
-- Spearhead meticulous processing of prescription documents, ensuring adherence to stringent company guidelines and maintaining impeccable document quality for digital upload, constantly achieving accuracy levels of over 99.25%
+- Meticulous processing of prescription documents, ensuring adherence to stringent company guidelines and maintaining impeccable document quality for digital upload, constantly achieving accuracy levels of over 99.25%
 - Execute accurate extraction, transfer, and loading of critical data into the team's database, ensuring data integrity and reliability
 - Enforce robust data security measures in alignment with regulatory standards such as the Data Protection Act and upheld stringent Quality Management System protocols
 - Foster a collaborative environment, actively supporting team members to surpass objectives and achieve collective goals